-Practice from different angles and distances.
+Practise from different angles and distances.

-Practice approaches from a circle drawn around the hoop and from 1 - 3 yards away.
+Practise approaches from a circle drawn around the hoop and from 1 - 3 yards away.

 From behind the hoop try thick take-offs in order to move the croqueted ball to a desired position.